lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ## Remote Session

 The exploit successfully compromised the target which created a reverse shell.
-In the screenshot below, I was given the option to upgrade Meterpreter shell, this is optional nad not needed.
+In the screenshot below, I was given the option to upgrade Meterpreter shell, this is optional and not needed.

 ![Pasted image 20240430141151](https://github.com/lm3nitro/Projects/assets/55665256/7da1055c-2225-4b7e-a998-a2129f24fdd6)